 About Hummingbird Moths

-There are more than 1,200 species of these moths worldwide, and roughly 125 of them can be seen regularly in North America.
-These insects are also called hawk moths, sphinx moths, clearwing moths, bee moths and bee-hawk moths, and in the caterpillar stage, they are called hornworms.
+The term "hummingbird moth" is applied to many medium to large moths in the Sphingidae family and Hemaris genus of moths.
+There are more than 1,200 species of these moths worldwide, and roughly 125 of them are in North America.
+These insects are also called hawk moths, sphinx moths, clearwing moths, bee moths, and bee-hawk moths.
+And, in the caterpillar stage, they are called hornworms.

 Hummingbird moths share many common characteristics with hummingbirds.
 Both of these creatures are effective pollinators of many of the same flowers, and hummingbird moths also sip nectar from many of the same blooms hummingbirds prefer.
 The moths sometimes even visit nectar feeders meant for hummingbirds.